HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Discussion

 Having largely ruled out more mundane explanations of the weak relationship between {\gs} and EW(H$\alpha$), we now explore whether there is a more physical explanation for the loose association between H$\alpha$ emission and {\hi} content.
 A weak relationship between these quantities may not actually be surprising when considering previous work on the star formation law ($\Sigma_{\rm SFR}$ vs. $\Sigma_{\rm gas}$, where $\Sigma$ refers to surface density) in nearby galaxies, where the results clearly show active star formation rate is most closely correlated with the amount of {\it molecular} hydrogen (H$_2$), not the amount of {\hi} \citep{Bigiel08}.
 This result holds even when the two phases of hydrogen are compared at fixed surface density \citep{Schruba11}.
 If the global H$_2$/{\hi} were constant, or smoothly varying as a function of {\gs}, then the {\gs}-EW(H$\alpha$) relation might appear tighter.
 However, \citet{Catinella18} and \citet{Calette18} illustrate that H$_2$/{\hi} scaling relations have very large scatter, and H$_2$/{\hi} are more closely correlated with properties like stellar surface mass density and bulge strength.
 Other studies have also highlighted how H$_2$/{\hi} can change significantly due to interactions \citep{Kenney89, Braine93, Lisenfeld11, Stark13} and bar inflows \citep{Sakamoto99, Sheth05}.
 On small scales within galaxies, molecular cloud formation is likely dependent on a number of local conditions, including the overall gas density, details of the ionizing radiation field, and gas-phase metallicity \citep{Krumholz09}.
 In summary, although {\hi} ``fuels" star formation by providing a gas reservoir from which molecular clouds can form, the detailed and complicated physics involved in converting \ion{H}{i} into H$_2$ on short timescales lead to a very messy {\gs}-EW(H$\alpha$) relation.

-Instead, we suggest the difference in timescales probed by EW(H$\alpha$) and color explains their different correlation strengths with {\gs}.
+Instead, we suggest the difference in timescales probed by EW(H$\alpha$) and various colors explains their different correlation strengths with {\gs}.
 EW(H$\alpha$), being sensitive on 5 Myr timescales, most strongly correlates with the properties of the gas where those stars are actively forming, namely the overall mass density of H$_2$.
 Meanwhile, global colors typically trace star formation over much longer timescales.
 For example, \citet{Kannappan13} show that U-NIR color (referring to a near ultraviolet minus a near infrared color, e.g., $u-J$) is a good proxy for the relative increase in stellar mass over the last Gyr\footnote{The growth rate used in \citet{Kannappan13} is defined as new stars formed in the last Gyr divided by the pre-existing stellar mass, so it is not exactly sSFR like used throughout our work where the denominator is total stellar mass including recently formed stars.}.
-Therefore, although stars do not form in {\hi}, it is the {\hi} reservoir (and its likely regular replenishment) which {\it sustains} star formation by providing the material out of which molecular clouds and stars form, thus driving the {\gs}-color relationship.
+Similarly, ${\rm NUV}-r$ should trace sSFR on timescales of up to $\sim200$ Myrs \citep{Kennicutt12}.
+Therefore, although stars do not form in {\hi}, it is the {\hi} reservoir (and its likely regular replenishment) which {\it sustains} star formation by continually providing the material out of which molecular clouds and stars form, thus driving the {\gs}-color relationship.